rhaynes123/CSharpPracticalDataStructuresAndAlgorithms/README.md

 The repo contains practical examples of use cases for C# data structures and algorithms

 # Why?
 So you might be thinking to yourself if you are reading this "Why would someone make a github repo about data structures and algorithims when there are just so many?".
 That would be an excellent question.
 The reason I began this repo was because after years of being a C# developer I've found that the internet is very lacking(at least at the time I wrote this anyway) with examples of data structures and algorithims that I as a developer can apply in the real world.
 Also after years of programming I also would rarely see code in C# that even matched with any of the examples I remembered or found in books especially in regards to C#.
-After so time I came up with 4 major factors for why that is.
+After some time I came up with 4 major factors for why that is.
 ### 1. They've Become Built In
 Long gone are the days where a developer may need to roll their own sort Algorithim or Binary Search and not because those algorithims have no value in the real world because they absoluetly still do but at this point in programming many of those algorithims have just become a part of the languages we use.
 For example in C# the Array class has a built in BinarySearch function meaning needs to write my own , while maybe fun are honestly wasteful.
 [Array Binary Search](https://docs.microsoft.com/en-us/dotnet/api/system.array.binarysearch?view=net-6.0).
 ### 2. Database Querying